Few-Shot Multimodal Medical Imaging: A Theoretical Framework: Conclusion

 \section{Conclusion}

-This paper presents a theoretical framework for low-resource medical imaging that brings together sample complexity, uncertainty quantification, and interpretability stability within a single formal setting.
-Using concepts from PAC learning, VC-dimension theory, and PAC-Bayesian analysis, we establish bounds for:
+This paper introduces a theoretical framework for low-resource medical imaging that integrates sample complexity, uncertainty quantification, and interpretability stability into a unified formal structure.
+We set limits for: using ideas from PAC learning, VC-dimension theory, and PAC-Bayesian analysis:

-\begin{itemize} \item \textbf{Sample Complexity:} The least number of labeled samples needed to ensure clinically valid model accuracy. \item \textbf{Multimodal Learnability:} How combining complementary data sources lowers the effective data requirement. \item \textbf{Uncertainty Quantification:} Limits on predictive variance when working with small or noisy datasets. \item \textbf{Interpretability Guarantees:} How explanation stability depends on both, data availability and model complexity. \end{itemize}
+\begin{itemize} \item \textbf{Sample Complexity:} The least number of labeled samples needed to ensure clinically valid model accuracy. \item \textbf{Multimodal Learnability:} How combining complementary data sources lowers the effective data requirement. \item \textbf{Uncertainty Quantification:} Limits on predictive variance when working with small or noisy datasets. \item \textbf{Interpretability Guarantees:} How explanation stability depends on both data availability and model complexity. \end{itemize}

-Through a principled theoretical foundation, our approach advances medical imaging toward models capable of safe, interpretable, and effective clinical deployment.
+Our analysis elucidates the significance of multimodal signals in low-shot scenarios and delineates theoretical conditions under which uncertainty contracts and explanations stabilize as additional labeled data is acquired.
+These insights augment recent discoveries in domain generalization, wherein acquisition shift and spurious correlations have been demonstrated to compromise model robustness in medical imaging \cite{ouyang_causality_2022}.
+Our approach moves medical imaging closer to models that can be safely, clearly, and reliably used in a wide range of clinical settings by building on a solid theoretical base.